Enhancement Tools

 The Image Editor Hot Pixels Tool

 At first, as explained in the previous section, you need to load a Black Frame corresponding to the image to correct.
-An automatic parsing will be processed on the Black Frame to find bad pixels.
-Note that the widget will remember the previous Black Frame used on the last session and it will be re-opened automatically with the next session.
+An automatic analysis of the Black Frame will run to find the bad pixels.
+Note that the tool will remember the previous Black Frame used in the last session, and that frame will be re-opened automatically in the next session.

 The image panel and the original preview help you to pan within the image.
 The preview window shows the filter output using the current settings.
-Bad Pixels are highlighted on preview area.
+Bad Pixels are highlighted in preview area.

-Select an area to see bad pixels on preview and the filter result using Separate View options of image panel.
-Choose the best Filter method to interpolate pixels or pixel blocks.
-These are the available filters:
+Select an area to see bad pixels in the preview and the filtered result using one of the preview comparison types that display the same image region.
+Choose the best Filter method to compute the values used to fill in the bad pixels or pixel blocks.
+The available filters are:

 • Average: the pixels adjacent to the pixel block are averaged.
 The resulting color is assigned to all pixels in the block.
 For 1-dimensional interpolation, this is done separately for one pixel-wide, horizontal or vertical stripes.